How are the heights measured?

 - Smaller size is ideal for small gardens

-Little Henry Virginia Sweetspire can be grown in all kinds of soil, from wet to dry, but it should receive plenty of water until it is well established.
+Little Henry Itea can be grown in all kinds of soil, from wet to dry, but it should receive plenty of water until it is well established.
 It will grow in areas from full sun to full shade, making this one of the most useful plants to grow in every garden.
 It grows well in both cooler areas and throughout the south.
 It has no significant pests or diseases and it is not normally eaten by deer.
 It needs no special care to bring color and interest to your garden for month after month.

 - Plant Hardiness Zones 5-9